TuanNguyen26/DOC-CVS/content/v2/ocr/hoa-don.md

 title: 'Hóa đơn'
 metaTitle: 'Hóa đơn'
 id: 23
-metaDescription: 'This is the api v2 for this page'
 ---

 #### 1. Trích xuất thông tin hóa đơn với đầu vào url ảnh hoặc pdf